- Discover CSUB

 2. If you believe your privacy protections have been violated, you may file a formal complaint with Student Health Services or the University.
 You may also have the right to pursue formal legal actions in state or federal court.

 3. This written notice of Student Health Services privacy practices and your privacy rights is provided as a matter of law.
-Please acknowledge receipt of this privacy notice by signing below in the space indicated.
-A copy of this form will be placed in your permanent medical record.
+Upon your first visit to Student Health Services you will sign a copy of this form and it will be placed in your permanent medical record.
 We reserve the right to change our practices and to make the new provisions effective for all individually identifiable health information we maintain.
 Should we change our information practices, we will mail a revised notice to the address you have supplied us.

 We may revise our Notice of Privacy Practices from time to time.
-Student Health Services abides by the most current Notice in effect (which is indicated at the bottom right side of this page).
-This Notice of Privacy Practices is also posted in the Lobby of Student Health Services.
+Student Health Services abides by the most current Notice in effect.
+This Notice of Privacy Practices is also posted in the waiting room of Student Health Services.

 If you have any questions, concerns, or complaints about the notice or your medical information, please contact the Risk Management Chair at (661) 654-3453.